|

 Check each credit report and fix any discrepancies you may find.

-After you dispute any errors, be sure to get another copy of your credit report to ensure the error has been removed.
+After you dispute any errors, get another copy of your credit report to ensure the error has been removed.

 Using your credit cards (and paying them off) is a great way to build a credit history if you don’t already have one.